mMcClure0313/COP-Http-Project-1/README.md

 @authors: Matthew McClure, Hunter Seth Mercer

-A simple server client project where the server serves the client with an https page, with several links that will be handled.
+A simple server project where the server serves the client browser with an https page, with several links that will be handled as described by the project description